Patient Resources & FAQ

 Your First Visit

-What to expect when you come to Lone Star Vein Institute.
+What to expect when you come to Lone Star Vein Clinic.

 What happens at my first appointment? +

-Your first visit includes a consultation with Dr. Smith, a review of your medical history and symptoms, and a physical examination of your legs.
+Your first visit includes a consultation with Dr. Abdullah, a review of your medical history and symptoms, and a physical examination of your legs.
 A venous duplex ultrasound is usually performed at this visit to map your veins and identify any areas of venous insufficiency.
-Dr. Smith will then discuss your treatment options.
+Dr. Abdullah will then discuss your treatment options.

 What should I wear to my appointment? +